RobotLocomotion/drake/doc/_pages/platform_reviewer_checklist.md

 you should probably encourage the developer to label it "do not review" for clarity.

+Here's some sample text to post when a pull request does not have anyone assigned yet:

+* For PRs by a core Drake Developer:

+  Good day, ``@AUTHOR``.
+This PR does not yet have a reviewer assigned.
+  Is it ready for review yet?
+  If yes, then please assign a feature reviewer.
+  If no, please label it "status: do not review".

+* For PRs by a new or infrequent contributor:

+  Good day, ``@AUTHOR``.
+I'm assigning ``+@REVIEWER`` as the most relevant team member to review and help out with this pull request.
+If you already had a different team member in mind, please let us know.  ``@REVIEWER``, feel free to delegate in case there is someone else more suitable.

 For PRs assigned to you that have passed all commit checks (other than needing a squash), merge the PR to master on behalf of the author -- unless it is labeled "status: do not merge".